-Note: SBE Data Processing can process data for an instrument interfacing with up to two WET Labs WetStar sensors.
+Note: SBE Data Processing can process data for an instrument interfacing with up to two WET Labs WetStar sensors, and up to two ECO-AFL (or ECO-FL) sensors.

 • WET Labs CDOM (colored dissolved organic matter)

 Enter Vblank and scale factor.